MicrosoftDocs/winrt-api/windows.ui.xaml.media/audiocategory.md

 Starting in Windows 10, version 1511 the **ForegroundOnlyMedia** and **BackgroundCapableMedia** enumeration values are deprecated.
 For more info about using background audio in your app, see [Play media in the background]( http://go.microsoft.com/fwlink/?LinkId=824832).

 Games should categorize their music streams as **GameMedia** so that game music mutes automatically if another application plays music in the background.
 Music or video applications should categorize their streams as **Media** or **Movie** so they will take priority over **GameMedia** streams.
+Game audio for in-game cinematics or cutscenes, when the audio is premixed or for creative reasons should take priority over background audio, should also be categorized as **Media** or **Movie**.

 ## -examples